spuddybike/DDI-Lifecycle-Documentation/documentation/src/Overview.rst

 Technical Guide
 -----------------

-This is aimed at developers wanting to implement DDi-Lifecycle.
+This is aimed at developers wanting to implement DDI-Lifecycle.

 User Guide - TODO
 ------------------